Emmotes/ic_spoilers/docs/season_5.md

         {"effect_string": "increase_incoming_monster_damage_range,50"}
     ],
     "requirements": [],
-    "description": {"desc": "Enemies approaching your formation take $amount% more damage due to $source's unique odour"}, "id": 1631,
+    "description": {"desc": "Enemies that approach the party within $(amount___2)% of the distance from the formation to where enemies appear take $(amount)% more damage due to Strix's unique odor"}, "id": 1631,
     "flavour_text": "",
     "graphic_id": 2603,